Word List of the Dutch Language: Green Booklet versus White Booklet

 The 2005 edition of the Green Booklet was criticised for its complicated rules such as the rules on how to use an -n between certain compound words.
 Opponents claimed that the rules were too fuzzy and changing too fast, causing problems in education.
 Teachers and pupils complained about the lack of simple rules, and the many exceptions to the rules.

-In December 2005, a number of major Dutch newspapers (including NRC, De Volkskrant and Trouw), magazines and the broadcaster NOS announced that they will boycott the latest edition of the Green Booklet.
+In December 2005, a number of major Dutch newspapers (including NRC, De Volkskrant and Trouw), magazines and the broadcaster NOS announced that they would boycott the latest edition of the Green Booklet.
 It was said to be too confusing, illogical and unworkable to be usable.
 Instead, they would follow the spelling which is laid out in the 2004 White Booklet (Witte Boekje) by the Genootschap Onze Taal.
 In Flanders, media use the official Green Booklet-spelling.

 In November 2023, the NOS announced that they were switching to the official Green Booklet-spelling.
-They argued that there was way fewer disagreement between the Dutch Language Union and Genootschap Onze Taal, and that the spelling from the Green Booklet was often more logical.
+They argued that there were fewer disagreements between the Dutch Language Union and Genootschap Onze Taal, and that the spelling from the Green Booklet was often more logical.
 Various emails received by the NOS involved readers pointing out 'errors', which often concerned cases of White spellings that readers perceived to be 'incorrect', as they had already come to accept the 2005 official Green spelling as the standard.
 An important factor was that only the Green spelling was taught in schools, and the resulting demographic shift significantly increased the number of official spelling users versus alternate spelling users over the course of 18 years.
 The NOS' own editors were often confused by the double Green and White spelling choices offered by the Taalloket ("Language Desk") of Onze Taal as well.
 Sometimes, the NOS had already switched; for example, from persé (White) to per se (Green), as readers were often annoyed by persé.